michaellihs/golab/doc/golab_group_create.md

 ### Options

 ```
+  -d, --description string       (optional) the description of the group
+  -l, --lfs_enabled              (optional) Enable/disable (default) Large File Storage (LFS) for the projects in this group
-  -n, --name string   (required) name of the new group
+  -n, --name string              (required) the name of the group
+  -p, --path string              (required) the path of the group
+  -r, --request_access_enabled   (optional) Allow users to request member access.
+  -v, --visibility string        (optional) The visibility level of the group.
+Can be 'private' (default), 'internal', or 'public'. (default "private")
 ```

 ### Options inherited from parent commands